9 post-purchase emails that drive engagement, revenue, and loyalty

 Image source: Sill

-7. Referral emails that
+7. Referral emails that attract new customers

 If a customer loves the product that they just bought, the best thing they can do to help your business is to tell their friends and family about it.
 And what better way to inspire them to do so than by promoting your referral program post-purchase?